Manuel Margot Player Props: Rays vs. Yankees

 Manuel Margot At The Plate

-- Margot is batting .253 with four doubles, two home runs and six walks.
+- Margot is batting .253 with four doubles, two home runs and nine walks.

-- In 29 games played this year, he has gone deep in two of them.
+- He has homered in two of 28 games played this season, and in 2% of his plate appearances.

-- Margot has driven in a run in nine games this season (31.0%), including one multiple-RBI game.
+- Margot has driven in a run in nine games this year (32.1%), including one multiple-RBI game.

-- In eight games this season (27.6%), he has scored, including multiple runs twice.
+- In nine games this season (32.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.